vschs007/airmozilla/README.md

 Dev: [https://air-dev.allizom.org](https://air-dev.allizom.org)

-Air Mozilla is the Internet multimedia presence of Mozilla, with live and pre-recorded shows, interviews, news snippets, tutorial videos, and features about the Mozilla community.
+Air Mozilla is the Internet multimedia presence of Mozilla, with live and pre-recorded shows, interviews, news snippets, tutorial videos, and other features about the Mozilla community.

 Wiki page: https://wiki.mozilla.org/Air_Mozilla